 Online Course Information for International Students

-Please note that the following information does not apply to international students who are taking online courses while living in a country outside of the United States.
+Please note that the following information does not apply to international students who are taking online courses while living outside of the United States.

 The use of online courses is a growing and integral part of most universities' academic curriculums.
 Please be aware that the Department of Homeland Security and the Department of State requires F-1 and J-1 students to maintain a full course of study and that the course of study must lead to the attainment of a specific educational or professional objective.
 At Gallaudet University, a full course of study is defined as: